jeffhowarth/ee-edu/src/problems/practice-10.md

 //  Use zonal statistics to calculate mean lst in each aggregation level.

-//  Convert each of above to image
+//  Convert each of above to image.

 //  Compute difference: mean_parts - mean_whole

 ```